madiele/vod2pod-rss/README.md

 (only if you use twitch) before doing anything be sure to get your SECRET and CLIENT ID from twitch https://dev.twitch.tv/console

-precompiled images are [here](https://hub.docker.com/r/madiele/vod-to-podcast/) for linux machines with arm64, amd64. other architectures will need to be compiled (docker-compose will do it automatically but it's slow)
+precompiled images are [here](https://hub.docker.com/r/madiele/vod-to-podcast/) for linux machines with arm64, amd64. other architectures will need to be compiled (docker compose will do it automatically but it's slow)

 images for raspberry pis 64bit are included

-### use [docker-compose](https://docs.docker.com/compose/install/) with precompiled image (easiest)
+### use [docker compose](https://docs.docker.com/compose/install/) with precompiled image (easiest)

 `git clone https://github.com/madiele/VoDToPodcastRSS.git`